hmeng/the-gen-z-catechism/chapters/post-07.md

 ---
-layout: default
+layout: chapter
-title: "Post 07"
+title: "Post #7: What does the Bible teach?"
 ---
 # Post #7: What does the Bible teach?